danidiaz/cauldron/README.md

-# composer-cauldron
+# cauldron

-Put your constructors in the cauldron, then get your beans out!
+Put your constructors and decorators in the cauldron, then get your beans out!